tylertitsworth/5th-age-srd/Classes/Necromancer.md

 _**Epic Feat**_

-The target now adds the escalation die to its attacks while confused by this spell_._
+The target now adds the escalation die to its attacks while confused by this spell.

 ### Death's Gauntlet